Langoëlan

-Langoëlan (/fr/; Laoülan) is a commune in the Morbihan department of Brittany in north-western France.
+Langoëlan (/fr/; Laoulan) is a commune in the Morbihan department of Brittany in north-western France.
 Inhabitants of Langoëlan are called in French Langoëlanais.

 Geography

 Langoëlan is located in the northwestern part of Morbihan.
 Historically, it belongs to Vannetais and Pays Pourlet.
 Langoëlan is border by Mellionnec and Lescouët-Gouarec to the north, by Silfiac and Séglien to the east, by Locmalo to the south and by Ploërdut to the west.
 The river Scorff flows through the commune.
 The wood of Coet Codu is in the northern part of the commune.